Pyrdacor/Ambermoon/Disks/Bugfixing/German/AdditionalFixes.md

 - Fixed chest opening when you got hit by the spikes in the palace of S'Endar.
 - The blacksmith in Newlake has now the correct name and repair cost.
 - Fixed ship dealer in Spannenberg.
 Ships will now correctly be spawned.
+- Spawn location of Gryban was again wrong.
+Now it is really fixed!

 ## Version 1.08